 The SHURE M 97XE is much easier to get your hands on than the SHURE M95ED as it is of an affordable price range.
 This places less risk in acquiring one.
 While it isn’t available on the Shure website, you could easily get one.
-I had no problems with placing an order and when it arrived, I can say that I was pretty happy with it.
+I had no problems with placing an order and when it arrived in a metal box, I can say that I was pretty happy with it.
 However, compared to audio technica it does a better job.

 As I now had a positive impression about Shure prior to purchasing the SHURE M 97XE, I expected it to look good.
 I expected a vintage twist t it, it.
 However, unlike the M95ED that seemed to have a vintage feel to it, this looked more modern.
 This made me assume that the SHURE M 97XE was released after the M95ED.
 As I expected, it had a great and sturdy feel in my hands.
 I particularly banked on it being durable.

 In summary, I was pretty excited to test out this phono cartridge.
 It actually looked very promising and I definitely couldn’t wait to try it out.

 My next move was to check out the detailed features.
 Due to my previous experience with the other model like Technics SL 1600 Mk2, I sort of had to compare them both in my head.
 I definitely hoped that the Shure m97xe would be another gem and that sounds great.
 Of course, I told myself that it was pushing it a little bit to assume that this cartridge would be worth my while as well.
 However, I remained hopeful.